-After the coldest week of the winter, I’m thinking about heat.
-After last summer’s scorching sun and high temperatures that rushed perennials through their bloom and withered pots of annuals, I’ll be shopping for flowering plants that can stand up to heat waves from mid- to late summer.
-My list will include several cultivars of heat-resistant Clematis texensis (Zone 5), sometimes known as Texas scarlet or leather leaf clematis (so named for its textured glossy foliage).
+If you garden where summers are hot, it makes sense to grow flowering plants that stand up to heat waves from mid- to late summer.
+Several cultivars of heat-resistant Clematis texensis (Zone 5), sometimes known as Texas scarlet or leather leaf clematis (so named for its textured glossy foliage), fit into this category.
 The hot and dry Texas heritage of ruby-red C. texensis has persisted into the modern cultivars, making them resilient in hot weather.
 I particularly want clematis with red flowers to complement the many purple-flowering perennials already in the garden, and the genes for red colouring have also persisted in several cultivars of this species.

 These beautiful flowering vines bloom heavily for six weeks, carrying on in full sun and heat.
 The species influenced ‘Gravetye Beauty’, an early cultivar bred in France about 1900.
 It has intense, blood red flowers three inches (8 cm) across, with widely spaced and pleated petals and a central boss of creamy white stamens.
 I’ll grow it on a trellis near a purple butterfly bush.
 If you like red clematis, also look for bluish crimson ‘Sir Trevor Lawrence’ and vibrant deep pink ‘Etoile Rose’.